 Terrestrial sources – Barley Grass, Wheat Grass and Alfalfa aren’t as packed with chlorophyll as the above foods, but they’re still great sources.
 Pets may enjoy nibbling on a tray of Wheat or Barley Grass if it’s provided for them.

-Pet Chlorophyll Dosage
+Chlorophyll Dosage for Pets

 Chlorophyll may be part of your pet’s daily diet but very little is required due to the nutrient density and bio-availability.
 Below is a supplement/extract guideline (as opposed to a whole food source).